Frequently Asked Questions

 Open 5:30 to 8:30 PM, Thursday through Monday starting in December (additional days during holidays and peak times).
 Spring hours are 6:00 PM to 9:00 PM starting in February through March.

 How do I book ski or snowboard rentals?
 You can book ski or snowboard packages from Christy Sports.
 They have 4 locations.
 You can book on-line or by calling (877) 754-7627.
+Your confirmation email will have a link to book via an online portal.

 What else is there to do in the winter besides ski?
 Snowshoeing, horseback riding, cross country skiing, hot air balloon rides, helicopter tours, fly-fishing, ice climbing, snow tubing, ice skating, bumper cars on ice, dog sledding, spas, shopping, sleigh rides, etc.